 If your business is competing on customer experience, chances are you’re collecting customer feedback.
 But how well is that feedback really serving your organisation and your customers?

-Whatever the case, there’s a good chance your feedback management process could use an upgrade – specifically, to a more insight-driven and personalized approach.
+Whatever the case, there’s a good chance your feedback management process could use an upgrade specifically, to a more insight-driven and personalised approach.

 When it comes to the customer experience, most CX leaders know that personalization matters.
 And this is especially true of the feedback journey.

-So how do you take your generic or disjointed experience and turn it into a personalized journey that strengthens the customer relationship?
+So how do you take your generic or disjointed experience and turn it into a personalised journey that strengthens the customer relationship?

 Automating a better experience

-But with the right approach and the right tools, you can automate a seamless and highly personalized experience for every customer.
-Here’s what you need to do…
+But with the right approach and the right tools, you can automate a seamless and highly personalised experience for every customer.
+Here’s what you need to do.

 Ask at the right time.